 What is bipolar disorder?

-Bipolar affects equal numbers of men and women.
-But, women tend to have more
+Bipolar disorder affects equal numbers of men and women.
+But women tend to have more

 What causes bipolar disorder?

-Bipolar tends to run in families.
+Bipolar disorder tends to run in families.
 Researchers are still trying to find genes

 What are the symptoms of bipolar disorder?

 Symptoms may occur a bit differently in each person.
 The following are the most common

 Loss of interest in things that you once enjoyed, including sex

 Inability to focus, think, or make decisions

 Low energy, tiredness (fatigue), or being slowed down